ITTechnic/PikiOs/README.md

 If you want to change the build process you can alter env/build.sh

-You can burk the image to disk with `/env/burn.sh`
+You can burn the image to disk FROM YOUR LOCAL MACHINE with `/env/burn.sh` (assumes that your sdcard is on disk2 like my mac laptop, sorry, this will be made flexible in future)

-Before booting the image add ` 1` to cmdline.txt to boot to the prompt once at the prompt run `raspi-config` and make sure you configure

-- your graphics card memory
-- install the driver for GPU acceleration
-- localization setup

-then `vi /boot/cmdline.txt` and remove the ` 1` you added earlier, save and restart
+Be sure to set up your networks before you boot your pi, as the main dashboard will pause on loading if it does not have an internet connection
+This can be disabled by running `piki httpd --disabled` (or locally with the sdcard mounted) `piki httpd --disabled --file /Volumes/boot/check_for_httpd`

-## Troubleshooting
+## Pi Image Troubleshooting

 ### Blank screen, or a blank screen with a single cursor line
 you probably need to adjust your settings
-- Put the Pi SSD into your local machine and edit cmdline.txt.
-At the end of the file add ` 1`
+- Put the Pi SSD into your local machine and if you have `piki` installed locally run `piki boot --type recovery --file /Volumes/boot/cmdline.txt`
+    - If you dont have piki locally edit /Volumes/boot/cmdline.txt , after the word `rootwait` add ` 1`
 - Boot your pi and you will be taken to the console.
 - Run `raspi-config`
 - advanced options > memory split > 128
 - interfacing > full gpu acceleration
+- localization setup
 - restart
 - `startx` should load the gui
 - Power off
+- Put the Pi SSD into your local machine and run `piki boot --type app --file /Volumes/boot/cmdline.txt`
-- Edit cmdline.txt again and remove the ` 1`
+    - Or edit /Volumes/boot/cmdline.txt and remove the ` 1` after `rootwait`
 - Reboot your pi

 Everything should work